 In a perfect world, it’d be a one-to-one reproduction.
 The microphone will “hear” a sound and perfectly convert it into an electronic signal that’s perfectly transferred into the recorder.
-In reality, vibrations get lost along the way and some of the data never makes it to the final recording.
+In reality, some vibrations get lost along the way and some of the information never makes it to the final recording.

-The way we measure how well a microphone can transfer the signal is what we visualize as a frequency response graph.
-If a certain note of a signal comes out of the mic slightly weaker than it went in, this is visualized as a slight dip in the graph.
-If it comes out more powerful then it went in, then that is visualized as a slight hump.
+How well a microphone can reproduce the acoustic signal can be visualized as a frequency response graph.
+If a certain tone comes out of the mic slightly weaker than it went in, this is visualized as a slight dip in the graph.
+If it comes out stronger then it went in, then that is visualized as a slight hump.
 This is a simplified version of what you’ll need to know.

 To get a deeper understanding of how this affects your sound and your music, it’s worth reading this great piece on frequency response by our own Robert Triggs.

 What is sensitivity?

 Knowing the ins and outs of a microphone is important if you’re serious about your craft, but knowing what everything means isn’t going to turn you into an audio engineer overnight.
 You need to mess up and then mess up again before you know exactly how each factor will affect your final product.
-Luckily, plenty of people (like myself) have messed up countless times and there are plenty of tips and tricks all over the internet so you don’t make the same mistakes we did.
+Luckily, plenty of people (like myself) have messed up countless times, and there are plenty of tips and tricks all over the internet so you don’t make the same mistakes we did.

 Treat the room

 Treating the room is the most important and underrated tip no one talks about.
 I’d argue that it’s more important than what mic you pick up on your audio journey.
-Microphones like the Telefunken M80 we mentioned earlier can do a good job in crappy situations when you can’t control the environment, but if you take that microphone into a properly treated room, your audio will go from good to great.
-You can spend thousands properly treating your room, but if your funds are limited make sure to foam the corners of the room first.
+If you take almost any microphone into a properly treated room, your audio will go from good to great.
+You can spend thousands properly treating your room, but if your funds are limited make sure to apply acoustic foam the corners of the room first.